 Evaluating the Success of EvidenceNOW

 The goal of EvidenceNOW is to assist primary care practices in exceeding the Million Hearts® target of 70 percent for delivery of each of the ABCS services to improve heart health—Aspirin use, Blood pressure control, Cholesterol management, and Smoking cessation.
 In order to determine if the initiative improved the delivery of evidence-based heart health care in primary care practices, the rate of delivery of each of the ABCS of heart health will be measured at the more than 1,500 primary care practices participating in EvidenceNOW.
-Access ABCS baseline data prior to implementation of EvidenceNOW with this infographic.

 The second goal of EvidenceNOW is to improve primary care practices' capacity for implementing evidence and improving quality of care.
 EvidenceNOW will use two separate measures of practice capacity to understand if this goal was achieved.